metno/forti/rawdataforecaster/README.md

 Provides grpc healthcheck, meant for kubernetes readiness probe.

-### fortiblob

-Used for testing only.
-Should probably be moved somewhere else.

 ### pointdata

 Defines internal data format.
 Its placement reflects that several modules in various places in the hierarchy needs access to this.